eclipse-hawkbit/hawkbit/docs/content/apis/dmf_api.md

 If `multi.assignments.enabled` is enabled, this message is sent instead of DOWNLOAD_AND_INSTALL, DOWNLOAD, or CANCEL_DOWNLOAD by hawkBit to initialize update, download, or cancel task(s).

+ With weight, one can set the priority to the action.
+The higher the weight, the higher is the priority of an action.

 Header  | Description                      | Type                                | Mandatory
 ------- | -------------------------------- | ----------------------------------- | -------------------------------------------------------------